Glass, Paul Memorial Scholarship Fund

 Donor Fund Story:

 This scholarship was created by Paul’s wife Joyce because of Paul’s success as a lifelong farmer.
 She knew that he would be pleased to be able to help students in Noble County pursue a career in agriculture.
-Joyce had heard about the strengths of the Noble County Community Foundation and knew that her fund would be safe with them.
+Joyce had heard about the strengths of the Community Foundation of Noble County and knew that her fund would be safe with them.

 Paul Glass was born at McCray (Lakeside) Hospital on August 13, 1926 and grew up on the family farm.
 He enjoyed sports and especially the Chicago White Sox.
 Paul was introduced by a friend to Joyce and they got married on January 19, 1957.
 Paul enjoyed attending his three daughter’s school activities and later on in his life he enjoyed attending his grandchildren’s school activities.